Macron confident as far-right rival closes in ahead of vote

 “To those who stopped voting because of anger, disgust, disillusion, fatigue, I tell them: ‘I understand you’ but here, become citizen again,” Le Pen said.

-This story has been corrected to show that Le Pen’s first name is Marine, not Marie.

-Catherine Gaschka contributed.
+Catherine Gaschka in Paris contributed.